mjgs/freelancer/README.md

     127.0.0.1 domain.com
     127.0.0.1 domain-services.com
     ```

-4. Start the web server locally
+4. Build the project public directory

     ```
+    npm run build
+    ```

+    This will create the public directory in the root of your project

+5. Start the web server locally

+    ```
     npm start
     ```
     Your freelance website is now running locally!

-    Browse to the homepage: http://domain.com:3000
+    Browse to the homepage site: http://domain.com:3000

-    Browse to service selection page: http://domain-services.com:3000/payments/selection
+    Browse to services site: http://domain-services.com:3000

     You will be able to browse the pages, but you won't be able to run through the payment flow completely yet because Stripe, Mailgun and Google Analytics are disabled.

     Try to make a payment using the Stripe test card number 4242 4242 4242 4242, a date in the future, and CVC 424.
 You will see a popup message from Stripe saying you haven't set the publishable key.

-5. Replace the placeholder data with your data
+6. Replace the placeholder data with your data

-    - Update ./lib/data/pricing.js with your pricing data
+    - Update lib/server/data.js with your domain names
-    - Update ./lib/data/profile.js with your profile data
+    - Update lib/apps/services/data.js with your profile and pricing data
-    - Update ./lib/static/homepage/index.html
+    - Update lib/apps/homepage/public/index.html
-        - Update the page title with your name
+      - Update \<title>, \<header> and \<footer> content to suit your needs
-        - Update the Header section with your name, byline and contact links
+      - Add analytics code snippets in head and body section
+    - Update lib/apps/services/public/index.html
-        - Update the Footer section with your domain name and venture name
+      - Update the \<title> and \<header> content to suit your needs
-        - Add analytics code snippets in head and body section (e.g. google analytics / tag manager etc)
+      - Add analytics code snippets in head and body section

-    About the profile data - Set the landing page domain and services page domain to two different domain names to have them served on different domains.
-Set them to the same domain if both are to be served from the same domain name.
-You will need to configure your domain names to point to your live server in your domain registrar DNS configuration.
+    About the domains data - When you deploy to a live server, you will need to configure your domain names to point to your live server in your domain registrar DNS configuration.

     About the pricing data - add/remove services as needed, use the same format as already in the sample file.
 Each service should have 3 packages (basic, standard, premium).
 You can name the services whatever you like.

+    The main landing pages are implemented as static pages for performance, generation could be automated in a build step.

-6. Setup 3rd party site accounts
+7. Setup 3rd party site accounts

     - Purchase a domain name from a domain registrar
     - Setup a Stripe account and update in the .env files: